AdamEdgett/hubot-groupme/README.md

 Groupme adapter for hubot

-## Setup
+## Installation

-Add this repo as a dependency of your Hubot repo: `"hubot-groupme": "git://github.com/adamedgett/hubot-groupme.git#master"`
+In your hubot repo, run:

-And `npm install`
+`npm install --save hubot-groupme`

 ## Running
 To use this adapter run hubot with the adapter argument